sayandweep/diary/README.md

 # Sayandweep
-How we are living with some Banchods.
+How we are living with some Banch#ds.